mvolkmann/blog/src/swift/SwiftUI.md

 ### Form

-This is a container of data entry views.
+This is a container of data input views.
+Embedding data input views in a `Form` instead of another container such as `VStack` can change the way they look and feel.
+One example of a data input that changes is `Picker`.

 The following example demonstrates many common views used in forms.